An overview of Marijuana Harvesting

 Wet trimming involves trimming the plant literally just before harvest.
 By this point, the sugar leaves you want to remove will be extending outwards, which makes it a whole lot easier to remove them.
 By stripping back the excess foliage you speed up the drying process.
 Dry trimming happens once the buds have been cut and had a chance to lose some of their moisture.
 It can be a whole lot easier on your shears, but if it is your only trimming method, you may find your bud dries both slowly and unevenly and remember, anything wet (or even moist) can be vulnerable to mould.
 Our suggestion, therefore, is to do as much trimming as you can when your plant is still alive and then, if need be, finish off the job a bit later.

-To give your plants the best cure, spread them out on something with a mesh so that the air can reach them from all directions.
+Before we start the curing process you must first thoroughly dry your weed.
+To do this spread them out on something with a mesh so that the air can reach them from all directions.
 Spread the buds out evenly making sure they’re spaced far enough apart to permit good airflow.
 Go low and slow (aim for a temperature of about 21°C and about 50% humidity).
 Check your buds every 3 days or so and try snapping them in half with your hands.
 When they snap easily they are dry enough to move on to stage two.